Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: Introduction

 In this article we are interested in certain homogeneous spaces $G/K$ of compact connected Lie groups.
 An a priori unrelated concept is \emph{equivariant formality} of an action of a compact Lie group $K$ on a manifold $M$, which states that the \emph{Borel fibration}

-is \emph{totally non-homologous to zero}, i.e.~the map induced by the fiber inclusion $H^*(M \times _K \E_K;\qq)\to H^*(M;\qq)$ is a surjection.
+is \emph{totally non-homologous to zero}, i.e., the map induced by the fiber inclusion $H^*(M \times _K \E K;\qq)\to H^*(M;\qq)$ is a surjection.

-In the special case of the \emph{isotropy action} of $K$ on $G/K$, i.e.~the action given by left multiplication of the isotropy group $K$ on $G/K$, there is a well-known characterisation (see \cite[Theorem A]{CF16}) which yields that equivariant formality of $K\curvearrowright G/K$ implies the formality of $G/K$.
-Accordingly, several classes of isotropy actions are known to be equivariantly formal, namely the ones on symmetric spaces or, more generally, on $k$-symmetric spaces (see \cite{Goe12}, \cite{GN16}).
+In the special case of the \emph{isotropy action} of $K$ on $G/K$, i.e., the action given by left multiplication of the isotropy group $K$ on $G/K$, there is a well-known characterisation (see \cite[Theorem~1.4]{CF16}) which yields that equivariant formality of $K\curvearrowright G/K$ implies the formality of $G/K$.
+Accordingly, several classes of isotropy actions are known to be equivariantly formal, including the ones on symmetric spaces or, more generally, on $k$-symmetric spaces (see \cite{Goe12}, \cite{GN16}).

-In this note we aim to find further classes of homogeneous spaces with equivariantly formal isotropy actions and to pave a way towards \begin{ques} Let $G$ be a compact connected Lie group and let $\sigma$ be an abelian Lie group of automorphisms of~$G$.
-Does it hold true that the isotropy action on $G/G^\sigma_0$, where $G^\sigma_0$ denotes the identity component of the fixed point set of $\sigma$, is equivariantly formal? \end{ques} (Clearly, one may ask this question first for the formality of $G/G_0^\sigma$.)
-We verify the general question for small groups $\sigma$. \begin{main} Question \ref{ques01} can be answered in the affirmative whenever $|\sigma|\leq 7$. \end{main} The conjecture is trivial for the trivial group.
-For $|\sigma|=2$, it exactly states the well-known equivariant formality of the isotropy action on symmetric spaces.
-For $|\sigma|=4$ we have to distinguish the two cases $\sigma=\zz_4$ or $\sigma=\zz_2\oplus \zz_2$.
-The first case, as well as the cases $|\sigma|=3,5,6,7$ follow from the main results in \cite{St02}, \cite{Ter01}, \cite{GN16}.
+In this note we aim to find further classes of homogeneous spaces with equivariantly formal isotropy actions and to pave a way towards an answer to \begin{ques} Let $G$ be a compact connected Lie group and let $\sigma$ be an (abelian) (Lie) group of automorphisms of~$G$.
+Does it hold true that the isotropy action on $G/G^\sigma_0$, where $G^\sigma_0$ denotes the identity component of the fixed point set of $\sigma$, is equivariantly formal? \end{ques} (Clearly, one may ask this question first for the formality of~$G/G_0^\sigma$.)

-In this article we prove that a compact $(\zz_2\oplus \zz_2)$-symmetric space is equivariantly formal.
+In this article we prove that a compact $(\zz_2\oplus \zz_2)$-symmetric space is equivariantly formal: \begin{main} Let $G$ be a compact connected Lie group and let $\sigma$ be a group of automorphisms of~$G$ isomorphic to~$\zz_2\oplus \zz_2$.
+Then the isotropy action on~$G/G^\sigma_0$ is equivariantly formal. \end{main}

 The proof proceeds by stepping through the classification of these spaces and first proving their formality.
-We then provide a general criterion which, building on the formality of a homogeneous space $G/K$, reveals its isotropy action as equivariantly formal.
+We then provide a sufficient criterion for the isotropy action on a formal homogeneous space to be equivariantly formal.
 Finally, it only remains to realise that the arguments we provided for formality are actually strong enough to already yield equivariant formality in the light of this new criterion.

-Note that due to \cite[p.~56, Proposition]{Lut81} a $(\zz_2\oplus \zz_2)$-symmetric space defined in analogy to a symmetric space (see \cite[Definition 1.1]{Lut81}) is already homogeneous.
-Hence, in the light of given homogeneity, Question \ref{ques01} allows for an obvious reformulation.